 Mental health services

 The types of mental health services typically covered by health insurance often include visits to psychiatrists, psychologists and social workers, as well as substance abuse treatment.

-As mentioned earlier, any plan on the health marketplace most provide "Mental health and substance use disorder services, including behavioral health treatment," per the ACA's 10 essential health benefits.
-This includes not only visits to a mental health care professional at his or her office, but also the use of inpatient care facilities—think psychiatric hospitals and substance abuse centers.
+As mentioned earlier, any ACA health marketplace plan must provide "Mental health and substance use disorder services, including behavioral health treatment," per the ACA's 10 essential health benefits.
+These services include visits with a mental health professional at their office, and also the use of inpatient care facilities like psychiatric hospitals and substance abuse centers.